 - Hidden’s Thoughts

 This handicraft city’s location on the central coast of Vietnam, in addition to its fair prices, make Hoi An a hub for international and domestic tourists to get their souvenir shopping fix.
 A lot of souvenirs are made here in Hoi An and shipped around Vietnam.
 Therefore in many cases, it may pay to wait to do your souvenir shopping here in Hoi An.
 It’s likely to be cheaper too, because you are sourcing them directly, and there will be a wider variety on offer.

 So in narrowing down your search, you first need to consider what souvenirs would be most memorable, to you personally, from Hoi An.
-For instance the most commonly shopped items here are: lanterns; leather, silk, and other tailored goods; coffee and tea; jewelry; as well as dried fruits and meats.
+For instance, the most commonly shopped items here are: lanterns; leather, silk, and other tailored goods; coffee and tea; jewellery; as well as dried fruits and meats.

 From here, determine if you want a cheaper generic souvenir, a one-of-a-kind and therefore naturally higher-priced souvenir; a charitable keepsake; or a souvenir made with memories or experience (i.e., one you make yourself in a workshop).
 For a more in-depth guide on craft workshops in Hoi An, read this article.

 One-Stop Shops: Hoi An’s Markets